itod/SchwartzTemplateDocumentation/README.md

 Note that each For Tag offers access to a `currentLoop` variable which provides information like `currentIndex`, `isFirst`, `isLast`, and `parentLoop`.

-For Tags can also loop thru variables representing Cocoa collection objects like `NSArray`, or `NSSet`:
+For Tags can also loop thru variables representing Arrays:

 ```jsp
 <% for obj in vec %>